-- (1) These are non-IFRS financial measures and ratios.
-Further details on these non-IFRS financial measures and ratios can be found in the section "Non-IFRS Measures" in the December 31, 2022 MD&A available on SEDAR at www.sedar.com and on the Company's website. - (2) See the technical report entitled "Amended Technical Report on the Mineral Resources Estimate for the Pitarrilla AG-PB-ZN Project, Durango State, Mexico" dated March 15, 2023 with an effective date of October 6, 2022.
+Note: Certain non-IFRS financial measures and ratios are included in this document.
+Further details on these non-IFRS financial measures and ratios can be found in the section "Non-IFRS Measures" in the December 31, 2024, MD&A available on SEDAR+ at www.sedarplus.ca and on the Company's website.